tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-02-07-electric-tables-v2.md

 ![](/images/ee-2-glitch.png)

+This opens up a bunch of interesting possibilities I think around collaborative publishing, lightweight list making and so on..
+Once you have the data as JSON you can do whatever you want with it...

 ## Some Notes

-Under the hood I'm using a Google Script - you can publish it to the web as a macro with a unique URL.
+Under the hood I'm using a [Google Script](https://script.google.com/) - you can publish it to the web as a macro with a unique URL.
 Posting to the URL triggers a little cloud function that then crawls the URL, extracts the info and adds it to your spreadhseet.

 [All the code is here in this Gist](https://gist.github.com/tomcritchlow/cbb06a9298fb6cc0804372552fda1f96)